ChesterChangLiu/Student_Profiles_Website/README.md

 # Description

 The app uses a public API to retrieve student data and shows a summary of each student's information.
-Adding tags to students and filtering by tags, as well as filtering by student first and last name, are all features that may be used to edit the data.
+Features including filtering by student first and last name as well as adding tags to students and filtering by tags.
 The create-react-app toolchain was used to construct this project, which combines HTML, CSS, Javascript, and React.

 # Instructions